botxbyte/rabbitmq-flask-service/README.md

 This Flask-based API manages RabbitMQ queues, allowing users to efficiently scale workers, publish tasks, clear queues, and monitor worker statuses.

+## What is RabbitMQ?

+RabbitMQ is an open-source message broker that facilitates communication between different parts of a system by sending messages between applications.
+It implements the Advanced Message Queuing Protocol (AMQP) and allows for reliable messaging, ensuring that messages are delivered even in the event of failures.

+### Key Concepts

+- **Producer**: An application that sends messages to a queue.
+- **Consumer**: An application that receives messages from a queue.
+- **Queue**: A buffer that stores messages sent from producers until they are processed by consumers.
+- **Exchange**: A routing mechanism that determines how messages are distributed to queues based on routing rules.

 ## Features

 - **Scalable Worker Management**: Dynamically increase or decrease the number of workers for specific queues.